 - Virtual Tour – Many schools already have a virtual tour available.
-For example the website Campus Reel, hosts nearly 500 virtual tours and videos by students.
+On websites like Campus Reel, you can find nearly 500 virtual tours from current students.
 Other collections of online campus tours include YoUniversityTV or CampusTours.com.

 - Extended Virtual Visit – Admissions offices around the country are scrambling to enhance their virtual visit options and reformat spring visit days.
 Stay in touch with the schools you were planning to visit to find out what they will offer.
 Zoom meetings with admission officers, chats with student tour guides, and many other creative options will give you a first look at the campus.